 Hepatic sarcoma Hepatic sarcoma is a malignant connective tissue tumor of the liver.
 This is another rare primary liver cancer in dogs that is aggressive and metastatic.
 Hepatic sarcomas include hemangiosarcoma, fibrosarcoma and leiomyosarcoma.

 1/3 of hepatic sarcomas are massive and 2/3 are nodular.
 Although massive hepatic tumor can be removed surgically, prognosis remains poor as it would have spread at the time of diagnosis.
 Certain hepatic sarcomas can be treated with chemotherapy.

 Feeding a dog cancer diet is crucial to support your pet’s health and its fight against the disease.
 Cancer cells thrive on carbohydrates for energy.
 So, a canine cancer diet should be low in carbohydrates with moderate amounts of high quality proteins, fats and fiber.
-Dietary supplements such as K9 Immunity Plus can enhance the immune system while Omega 3, turmeric (curcumin) and antioxidants have anti-cancer properties.
+Dietary supplements such as AHCC in NK-9 can enhance the immune system while Omega 3 and turmeric (curcumin) have anti-cancer properties.

 The nutritional needs for dogs with liver cancer, do vary according to age, disease symptoms and the affected organs.

 If liver function is normal, an increased protein intake may be necessary to provide energy and for recovery.